oracle/cloudtestdrive/AppDev/cloud-native/docker/docker-labs.md

 0.0.1: digest: sha256:c993e660e73e681b7b5a8200b0a2e8baed0af1a52c334ef03284f13c27d4ed7c size: 2839
 build and pushed with tags 0.0.1
 ```

+15. Switch to the terminal for the **stockmanager** project directory

+  - Run `bash buildStockmanagerPushToRepo.sh`

+(Similar output to the previous script))

 The script will do the build then push the container images.
 The first time you push to the repository it may take a while because you've pushing all of the layers in the runtime, the next time however only changes layers will need to be pushed.

 You can now re-run the images that have been pushed the cloud.

-In the Stock manager directory
+16. Switch to the terminal for the **storefront** project directory

+17. Run the image you just pushed

-11. `bash runStockmanagerRepo.sh`
+  -  `bash runStockmanagerRepo.sh`

-Wait for it to start, then in the storefront directory
+18. Wait for it to start, switch to the terminal for the **storefront** project directory

-12. `bash runStorefrontRepo.sh`
+  - `bash runStorefrontRepo.sh`

 ## Step 5: Cleaning up